How Designing Alliances Will Cultivate Cohesive Teams

 1. Keep it visible.

-3. Invite each team member to champion a specific aspect of the alliance.
+3. Assign team members to champion specific aspects of the alliance.

-5. Share stories that describe when your alliance has felt most alive and beneficial.
+5. Share stories of when the alliance felt most beneficial.

 • What are we doing well?

-• How will we know we’re more actively living this alliance?
-What will we see?
-What will we feel?
+• How will we know we’re living this alliance?
+What will we see and feel?

-• Is there anything we need to add, delete, or edit to better serve our team going forward?
+• What should we add, remove, or revise to better serve our team?

 Where should we send your guide?